 A third party may only inspect or review records with the student's signed authorization.

 Will my parents be notified?

-In certain situations, parents may be notified depending on the severity of the offence.
+In certain situations, parents may be notified depending on the severity of the offense.